HL7/davinci-ecdx/input/pagecontent/background.md

 - Allow a referred-to provider to solicit additional clinical information through a payer to support performing the requested service.

 <div markdown='1' class="new-content">
-### Workflow Overview

-See the [Specification] page for a detailed description of the technical workflow and API guidance.

-#### Actors and Roles
+### Actors and Roles

 - The Payer or External Provider System acts in the role of a *data consumer*.
 - The Provider system acts in the role of a *data source*.\*
 - A human practitioner involved in approving/filtering the information provided.
   - A pre-existing agreement could be in place that allows data to be shared *without* human intervention.

-\* Using an HIE as a data source:  The payer's health record needs to be attributed based on the actual contributing provider.
+\* The payer's health record needs to be attributed based on the actual contributing provider.
 In other words, the record needs to be attributed to the individual that made the assertion.
-If an *Electronic Health Information Exchange* (HIE) retains that information in a non-repudiable manner, then it would be acceptable for a payer's health record to be based on an aggregation created by an HIE.
+If an *Electronic Health Information Exchange* (HIE) retains that information in a non-repudiable manner, then it would be acceptable for a payer's health record to be based on an aggregation created by an HIE (in other words the HIE acts in the role of the *data source*).
 However, not all HIEs do this (and not for all records).
 Where attribution is not present or non-repudiable, then HIE content is *not acceptable* for most payer use-cases.
 {:.bg-warning}

+### Workflow Overview

+See the [Specification] page for a detailed description of the technical workflow and API guidance.

 Figure 2 below illustrates the general workflow for the exchange of clinical data between a Payer (or Provider) system and a Provider system.